zhaoxuyang13/hedb/docs/build-from-scratch.md

    java -Dlog4j.configuration=log4j.properties -jar bin/tpch.jar -b tpch -o output -s 10 --config config/tpch_config.xml --load true --execute false java -Dlog4j.configuration=log4j.properties -jar bin/tpch.jar -b tpch -o output -s 10 --config config/tpch_config.xml --load false --execute true
    ```

+## How to Port?

+HEDB is a Type-II EDB that depends on the extension or plugin capability offered by RDBMS.
+This is usually achieved via user-defined functions (UDFs).

+Our UDFs for PostgreSQL can be found in the `src/extension` folder.
+If you want to port HEDB to another database engine, such as MySQL, you can modify `src/extension` to use MySQL's UDF construction, and reuse `src/enclave` that runs the confidential operators in the protected domain.